angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 **Part 3** explored specialized topics:
 - Creating modular child forms and combining schemas with `apply()`
-- Building custom UI controls with `FormUiControl`
+- Building custom UI controls with `FormValueControl`

 Signal Forms are the third major approach of form handling in Angular.
 After Template-Driven Forms and Reactive Forms, Signal Forms aim to make form handling more type-safe, reactive, and declarative.